-Running an organisation is challenging, whether it’s a family run small shop, or a major multinational corporation.
+Running an organization is challenging, whether it’s a family run small shop, or a major multinational corporation.
 Many of us start our careers thinking we shouldn’t focus on money, and that enthusiasm and vision are all we need to be successful.
 We soon learn better.
-Every organisation needs to understand its finances – and if you want to grow your career, you need to develop strong skills in financial literacy and financial capability.
+Every organization needs to understand its finances – and if you want to grow your career, you need to develop strong skills in financial literacy and financial capability.

 Let’s look at 4 ways financial literacy skills make you a more desirable candidate to employers.

 Ability to make smart decisions